 - As a Requester processes an encapsulated request, it needs a mechanism to deliver back the corresponding response.
 That mechanism shall be the DELIVER_ENCAPSULATED_RESPONSE and ENCAPSULATED_RESPONSE_ACK messages.
 The DELIVER_ENCAPSULATED_RESPONSE, which is an SPDM request, encapsulates the response and delivers it to the Responder.
 The ENCAPSULATED_RESPONSE_ACK, which is an SPDM response, acknowledges the reception of the encapsulated response. - Furthermore, if there are additional requests from the Responder, the Responder shall provide the next request in the ENCAPSULATED_RESPONSE_ACK response message. - In an encapsulated request flow and after the successful reception of the first encapsulated request, the Requester shall not send any other requests with the exception of DELIVER_ENCAPSULATED_RESPONSE, RESPOND_IF_READY and GET_VERSION.
-After the successful reception of the first DELIVER_ENCAPSULATED_RESPONSE and if a Responder receives a request other than DELIVER_ENCAPSULATED_RESPONSE, RESPOND_IF_READY or GET_VERSION, the Responder should respond with ErrorCode=RequestInFlight. - 618 If Param2 of ENCAPSULATED_RESPONSE_ACK is set to 0x00 or 0x02 then this shall be the final encapsulated flow message that the Responder shall issue and the encapsulated flow shall be completed. - The timing parameters for the response shall depend on the encapsulated request.
+After the successful reception of the first DELIVER_ENCAPSULATED_RESPONSE and if a Responder receives a request other than DELIVER_ENCAPSULATED_RESPONSE, RESPOND_IF_READY or GET_VERSION, the Responder should respond with ErrorCode=RequestInFlight. - If Param2 of ENCAPSULATED_RESPONSE_ACK is set to 0x00 or 0x02 then this shall be the final encapsulated flow message that the Responder shall issue and the encapsulated flow shall be completed. - The timing parameters for the response shall depend on the encapsulated request.
 This enables the Responder to process the response before delivering the next request.
-See Additional information. - Table 74 DELIVER_ENCAPSULATED_RESPONSE request message format describes the request message format.
+See Additional Information for more details. - 570 The request message format is described in DELIVER_ENCAPSULATED_RESPONSE Request Message Format Table.

-621 Table 74 - DELIVER_ENCAPSULATED_RESPONSE request message format
+571 DELIVER_ENCAPSULATED_RESPONSE request message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0xEB = DELIVER_ENCAPSULATED_RESPONSE Request.
-See Table 4 - SPDM request codes.
-2 Param1 1 Request ID.
-The Requester shall use the same Request ID (that is, Param1), as provided by the Responder in the corresponding of either ENCAPSULATED_REQUEST or ENCAPSULATED_RESPONSE_ACK.
+Offsets Field Size (bytes) Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0xEB = DELIVER_ENCAPSULATED_RESPONSE Request 2 Param1 1 Request ID.
+The Requester shall use the same Request ID (i.e., Param1) as provided by the Responder in the corresponding of either ENCAPSULATED_REQUEST or ENCAPSULATED_RESPONSE_ACK.

-Byte offset Field Size (bytes) Description

 3 Param2 1 Reserved.

-4 EncapsulatedResponse Variable SPDM Response Message.
+Offsets Field Size (bytes) Value 4 Encapsulated Response Variable SPDM Response Message.
 The value of this field shall represent a valid SPDM response message.
 The length of this field is dependent on the SPDM Response message.
 The field shall start with the SPDMVersion field.
 The SPDMVersion field of the Encapsulated Response shall be the same as SPDMVersion of the DELIVER_ENCAPSULATED_RESPONSE request.
-Both ENCAPSULATED_REQUEST and ENCAPSULATED_RESPONSE_ACK shall be invalid responses and the Responder should respond with ErrorCode=InvalidResponseCode if these responses are encapsulated.
+Both ENCAPSULATED_REQUEST and ENCAPSULATED RESPONSE ACK shall be invalid responses and the Responder should respond with ErrorCode=InvalidResponseCode if these responses are encapsulated.

-Table 75 - ENCAPSULATED_RESPONSE_ACK response message format describes the response message format.
+The ENCAPSULATED_RESPONSE_ACK response message format describes the response message format.

-Table 75 - ENCAPSULATED_RESPONSE_ACK response message format
+ENCAPSULATED_RESPONSE_ACK response message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0x6B = ENCAPSULATED_RESPONSE_ACK .
-See Table 5 - SPDM response codes.
-2 Param1 1 Request ID.
+Offsets Field Size (bytes) Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0x6B = ENCAPSULATED_RESPONSE_ACK 2 Param1 1 Request ID.
 If EncapsulatedRequest is present and Param2 = 0×01 , then this field should contain a unique, non-zero number to help the Responder match response to request.
 Otherwise, this field shall be 0×00 .
 3 Param2 1 Payload Type.
 If set to 0x00 no request message is encapsulated and the EncapsulatedRequest field is absent.
 If set to 0x01 the EncapsulatedRequest field follows.
 If set to 0x02 a 1-byte EncapsulatedRequest field follows containing the SlotID of the Requester's certificate chain used for mutual authentication.
 The value in this field shall be between 0 and 7 inclusive.
 All other values Reserved.
-4 AckRequestID 1 Shall be the same as Param1 of the DELIVER_ENCAPSULATED_RESPONSE request message.
+4 AckRequestID 1 This field shall be the same as Param1 of the DELIVER_ENCAPSULATED_RESPONSE request message.
 The purpose of this field is to help the Requester distinguish between new requests and a retry.
 5 Reserved 3 Reserved.